elixirbeats/abletoolz/README.md

 create a new one `set_dir/abletoolz_backup/set_name__2.als` and keep increasing the number as files get created.
 That way your previous versions are always still intact.

 ***Disclaimer*** Use the save argument your own risk!
-Because this is the initial version of the project, it is possible there are unknown bugs that could potentially corrupt your sets!
-Use a copy of your sets in another folder, commit changes to them, then open them in ableton to be sure they load correctly(And if you find any bugs please open an issue!).
-The main risk is if you kill the script when its writing a file, that can corrupt the data.
-Because the longest part of parsing is writing a file, killing the process gives a high likelyhood that it will be at that moment.
-That is why when building this I first implemented the backup/move operation to ensure the original file is intact.
-Still, make sure before you do any large directory operations you play with `-f` on single copied sets so you are sure of what edit arguments you use and allow the script to complete.
-All other arguments only modify the set in memory(safe) and only if this argument is specified does it commit changes to a file.
+Use a copy of your sets in another folder, commit changes to them, then open them in ableton to be sure they load correctly so that you can be sure it's doing what you expect before using the tool on entire directories.
+Because I understand how many hours of hard work go into set files, I've put in multiple safeguards to prevent you losing anything:
+- Original file is first moved to backup directory `abletoolz_backup` as described above.
+- I use a non daemon thread to do the actual file write, which will not be forcibly killed if you kill the script during some long operation.
+Rather than rely on this, please just allow the script to finish processing to avoid any issues.

+All other arguments only modify the set in memory which is safe and only if this argument is specified does it commit changes to a file.
+Now that I've scared you completely, I have run the save argument on my entire track library(700+ sets) with many years of work without breaking a single set.

 `-x`, `--xml`  Dumps the uncompressed set XML in same directory as set_name.xml Useful to understand set structure for development.
-If you run with this option multiple times, the previous xml file will be moved into the abletoolz_backup folder with the same renaming behavior as `--save`.
+If you run with this option multiple times, the previous xml file will be moved into the `abletoolz_backup` folder with the same renaming behavior as `-s/--save`.
 You can also rename the extension from `.xml` to `.als` and ableton will still load it!
 The next time you save though it will be compressed gzip again.

+`--append-bars-bpm` Used with `-s/--save`, appends furthest bar length and bpm to set name.
+For example, `myset.als` --> `myset_32bars_90bpm.als`.
+Running this multiple times overwrites this section only (so your filename wont keep growing).

 ### Analysis
 `--list-tracks` List track information.